First classic option: the IPsec cloud connection via Internet

 Today's solution: inter-regional cloud connection

 To set up a direct private connection, the company must have a global cloud composed of two regions connected by a single, powerful and secure backbone, which supports local particularities such as openness to access and compliance with regulations.
 This can only be made possible by creating a unique inter-regional cloud network that aggregates the private MPLS networks of partner operators.
-For example, consider a cloud that extends from France to China, with a Cloud Alliance-based project (including Huawei Cloud, China Telecom, Telefonica, T-system and Orange Business Services).
+For example, consider a cloud that extends from France to China, with a Cloud Alliance-based project (including Huawei Cloud, China Telecom, Telefonica, T-system and Orange Business).
 In this case, the enterprise cloud administrator has a single backbone and a network of connections that it deploys with a single click and administers on a single, centralized console.

 This inter-regional cloud connection solution therefore presents the simplicity and security sought by companies and their cloud administrators, as well as the performance of an infrastructure that makes it possible to have a direct MPLS backbone line on the fiber of the partner operators.
 With its local operator partner, via its administration console, the company can, with one click, create a connection between two regions and extend its cloud infrastructure, or simply connect existing cloud infrastructures.